Lin775533/rift-kv/README.md

 ##  Crash Recovery Workflow

-This diagram shows exactly how your `Storage` module (RocksDB) saves the day when a node restarts.
+This diagram shows exactly how  `Storage` module (RocksDB) saves the day when a node restarts.

 **The Story:**